Władysław Gomułka: Relations with other Eastern Bloc countries

 A major factor that influenced Gomułka was the Oder-Neisse line issue.
-West Germany refused to recognize the Oder-Neisse line and Gomułka realized the fundamental instability of Poland's unilaterally imposed western border.
+West Germany refused to recognise the Oder-Neisse line and Gomułka realised the fundamental instability of Poland's unilaterally imposed western border.
 He felt threatened by the revanchist statements put out by the Adenauer government and believed that the alliance with the Soviet Union was the only thing stopping the threat of a future German invasion.
-The new Party leader told the 8th Plenum of the PZPR on 19 October 1956 that: "Poland needs friendship with the Soviet Union more than the Soviet Union needs friendship with Poland...
+The new Party leader told the 8th Plenum of the PZPR on 19 October 1956 that: "Poland needs friendship with the Soviet Union more than the Soviet Union needs friendship with Poland [...]
 Without the Soviet Union we cannot maintain our borders with the West".
 The treaty with West Germany was negotiated and signed in December 1970.
-The German side recognized the post-World War II borders, which established a foundation for future peace, stability and cooperation in Central Europe.
+The German side recognised the post-World War II borders, which established a foundation for future peace, stability and cooperation in Central Europe.

 During the events of the Prague Spring, Gomułka was one of the key leaders of the Warsaw Pact and supported Poland's participation in the invasion of Czechoslovakia in August 1968.

-Assassination Attempts
+Assassination attempts

 Gomułka was the target of several assassination plots.
 The attempts were carried out by dissident Stanisław Jaros, who also targeted Nikita Khrushchev on 15 July 1959 while he was on a state visit to Poland.
 A final attempt was carried out in 1961, which led to Jaros's arrest and execution.

 Domestic policies

-In 1967–68, Gomułka allowed outbursts of "anti-Zionist" political propaganda, which developed initially as a result of the Soviet bloc's frustration with the outcome of the Arab-Israeli Six-Day War.
-It turned out to be a thinly veiled antisemitic campaign and purge of the army, pursued primarily by others in the Party, but utilized by Gomułka to keep himself in power by shifting the attention of the populace from the stagnating economy and mismanagement.
+In 1967–1968, Gomułka allowed outbursts of "anti-Zionist" political propaganda, which developed initially as a result of the Soviet bloc's frustration with the outcome of the Arab-Israeli Six-Day War.
+It turned out to be a thinly veiled antisemitic campaign and purge of the army, pursued primarily by others in the Party, but utilised by Gomułka to keep himself in power by shifting the attention of the populace from the stagnating economy and mismanagement.
 The result was the emigration of the majority of the remaining Polish citizens of Jewish origin.
-At that time he was also responsible for persecuting protesting students and toughening censorship of the media.
+At that time, he was also responsible for persecuting protesting students and toughening censorship of the media.